 TR 2:30-3:45PM

+Description: Designed for students with some background in U.S. history or international studies, the course probes the global dynamics of the Cold War, from its origins during World War II through the end of the Soviet empire in 1991.
+This transformative era in international history emerged when the end of World War II coincided with the rapid decolonization of European empires to produce a world divided between two rival superpowers—the United States and the Soviet Union.
+Not only did the Cold War split most of the world into communist and capitalist blocs, but it also penetrated deep inside many societies, shaping art, culture, electoral politics, and mass consciousness.
 After exploring the Cold War’s key aspects such as nuclear warfare, espionage, and mind control, the course tracks its international history through three main phases.
-First, following the fall of the Iron Curtain across Europe in the late 1940s, the rival superpowers competed for dominion over this divided continent through espionage, cultural display, and deployment of nuclear-armed military forces.
+First, as the Iron Curtain divided Europe during the late 1940s, the rival superpowers competed for dominion over this divided continent through espionage, cultural display, and deployment of nuclear-armed military forces.
+When the conflict spread around the globe, it was marked by conventional warfare (Korea), communist revolutions (China, Vietnam), counterinsurgency campaigns (Greece, Malaya, and the Philippines), and CIA-sponsored coups (Iran, Guatemala).
 After the Cuban missile crisis of 1962 brought the superpowers to the brink of nuclear war, the Cold War’s superpower rivalry shifted to the Third World, marked by a massive surrogate war in Vietnam, CIA regime change in Indonesia and Chile, and Soviet intervention to end the Prague Spring.
-In the Cold War’s final phase after 1975, superpower surrogate warfare coincided with the primal politics of developing societies to produce devastating conflicts on three continents–in southern Africa, Central America, and Central Asia.
-Bloodied by Islamic resistance during its decade-long occupation of Afghanistan, the Red Army withdrew in defeat and the Soviet Union collapsed just two years later as 22 satellite states and captive republics broke free from Moscow’s steely grip.
+Rejecting the repressive Cold War politics of their own governments, a younger generation staged mass protests around the globe during the 1960s—including anti-war demonstrations in the U.S., militant protests in Asia and Latin America, and a student uprising that nearly toppled the French government.
+In the Cold War’s final phase after 1975, superpower surrogate warfare coincided with the politics of developing societies to produce devastating conflicts on three continents–in southern Africa, Central America, and Central Asia.
+Bloodied by Islamic resistance during its decade-long occupation of Afghanistan, the Red Army withdrew in defeat and the Soviet Union collapsed just two years later as 22 satellite states and captive republics broke free from Moscow’s grip.
+To conclude, the course will analyze how this past is shaping a contemporary superpower rivalry called “the New Cold War.”
+Through the sum of such content, students should finish the course with knowledge about a key facet of U.S. foreign policy, a grasp of “geopolitics” as an analytical tool, and a lasting ability to analyze future international developments.
+More broadly, the course will impart sharpened analytical abilities, refined research skills, improved oral presentations, and better writing skills.

 Instructor: Leslie Bellais